 This thought is echoed by Ali Husseini, Director of Broadcast Operations & Creative Services at Fadaat Media, Al Araby Network, who recently oversaw a major cloud migration.
 “Cloud infrastructure means all my contributors, all my collaborators, all my journalists can be available wherever they are.
 All they need is a mobile device, a laptop, and the internet.
 The cloud is both a massive enabler and a core function.”

-Discover how post-production organizations can revolutionize and transform their workflows.Learn More
+Find out how news teams can revolutionize and transform their workflows.Learn more